harness/developer-hub/docs/platform/2_Delegates/delegate-concepts/delegate-overview.md

 For example, if you set `DELEGATE_TASK_CAPACITY` to a value of 2 and execute 6 tasks in parallel, Harness Manager only executes 2 tasks at a time.
 If you don't configure `DELEGATE_TASK_CAPACITY`, Harness Manager executes all 6 tasks in parallel.

 :::info note
-   This functionality is currently behind the feature flag, `DELEGATE_TASK_CAPACITY_CHECK`.
+   This functionality is currently behind the feature flag `DELEGATE_TASK_CAPACITY_CHECK`.
 Contact [Harness Support](mailto:support@harness.io) to enable the feature.
 When the feature flag is enabled, the task is broadcast every minute in Harness Manager until it expires.
 :::

 ### Third-party tools installed with the delegate